Trade directory · Baltimore metro · Maryland

 Licensing Requirements

-Maryland requires Master Plumber License through Department of Labor.
-Must complete 4-year apprenticeship or equivalent experience, pass state examination, and maintain continuing education.
-Journeyman license available after apprenticeship completion.
+MD requires Master Plumber license through Department of Labor.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam, maintain continuing education.
+Journeyman license available after completing apprenticeship.
 Renewal every 2 years with 16 hours continuing education.

 §2